HKEX Market Holidays

 2016 Hong Kong Stock Exchange Holidays

-The Hong Kong Stock Exchange is open five days per week for five and one half hours per day and is closed for fourteen holidays per year.
+The Hong Kong Stock Exchange is open five days per week for five hours per day and is closed for fourteen holidays per year.

 All holidays listed below are the observed date, not the actual date.
 For example, if Christmas Day falls on a weekend many stock exchanges will close on the Friday before or the Monday after.
 Exchanges sometimes close multiple days for a holiday or have modified hours instead of fully closing.

-When is the Next Hong Kong Stock Exchange Holiday?The next Hong Kong Stock Exchange holiday is The day following National Day and will be observed on October 2, 2017 which is 5 days from now.
+When is the Next Hong Kong Stock Exchange Holiday?The next Hong Kong Stock Exchange holiday is National Day and will be observed on October 1, 2019 which is 1 month from now.

 List of 2016 Hong Kong Stock Exchange Market Holidays (14)